jjlin526/AWS-Services/Management-and-Governance-Services.md

 * Introducing infrastructure automation with CloudFormation
 * Looking at operational insights with Systems Manager
 * Reviewing AWS Organizations leveraging Control Tower

+### AWS CloudTrail

+* With CloudTrail, you can log, continuously monitor, and retain account activity related to actions across your AWS infrastructure.
+CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.